nejohnson/elisa/README.md

 other things as well, like paths, etc.

-# A word abut "cross-platform":
+# A word about "cross-platform"

 Elisa was developed on an Apple Power Mac, running OS X 10.2.8, and using the Mac port of the ROTOR Shared Source CLI package from Microsoft.